domsson/inputs.js/README.md

 # inputs.js

-A small utility class that helps to hook up any given script to some HTML input elements and keep them in synch via callback functions.
+A small utility class designed to help you hook up HTML input elements to any given script via callback functions.
+Basically a little convenience layer around `addEventListener()`.

 ## Status